Overview of the FACHEX Program

 Eligibility requirements are determined by the home institution.
 The general principle is, if the home institution grants a full tuition remission benefit to the child of a faculty or staff member, then the child is eligible to apply for a possible FACHEX award at the participating Jesuit institution(s) of their choice, by being certified in the Tuition Exchange Database as FACHEX eligible by their home institution.
 It is important to realize, however, that each institution sets their own rules about how students are selected for a FACHEX award and it is the parent's responsibility to research what is required and follow any applicable deadlines/policies.
-Many schools use academic achievement as a determining factor, and will only consider incoming Freshman applicants.
+Many schools use academic achievement as a determining factor, and will only consider incoming first-year applicants.

-At Boston College, an employee must have completed at least five years of continuous full time service to be considered eligible to apply for FACHEX at participating institutions.
+At Boston College, an employee must have completed at least five years of continuous full time service to be considered eligible to apply for FACHEX at other participating institutions.